 SBMS can specify which workstations can log on to the server by client machine IP address.
 SyncBack Touch installations can be configured to use a SBM Service for security so that only valid users and installations can use SyncBack Touch.

-Another useful add-on utility is called the SyncBack Touch, which is a cross-platform service that works with SyncBackPro (and SyncBackSE) to remotely access Windows, macOS, Linux or Android file systems for backup and sync operations.
+Another useful add-on utility is SyncBack Touch, which is a cross-platform service that works with SyncBackPro (and SyncBackSE) to remotely access Windows, macOS, Linux or Android devices for backup and sync operations.
 SyncBack Touch can also be configured to work with SBMS.

 It is especially useful in corporations that runs multiple Windows, macOS, Linux and Android systems and require their data backed up.
-We have a Knowledge Base article that provices further details.
+We have a Knowledge Base article that provides further details.

-The SBM Service licensing is based on a per-seat basis (for each installation of SyncBackPro).
-Thus, the number of SBM Service license to purchase shall equate to the number of SyncBackPro license purchased.
+If you are using SyncBackPro V9 or older, then SBM Service licensing is based on a per-connection basis (for each installation of SyncBackPro and the Console connected to the SBM Service at the same time).
+Usually, the number of SBM Service licenses to purchase equals the number of SyncBackPro licenses purchased.
 The SBM Console is free and may be installed on as many administrator computers as required.

-SBMS costs just US$10 per license and volume discounts are available starting from 5 licenses or more.
+SBMS costs just a few dollars per license and volume discounts are available starting from 5 licenses or more.
 Visit our web-store today to purchase your SBMS licenses.

 The SyncBack Management System and Console ship with a useful help file.
 You can also download a detailed installation guide.

-As companies grow and staff headcount increases, the IT administrator will find it easier to manage multiple SyncBackPro profiles by using SBMS as their centralized console.
+As companies grow and staff headcount increases, the IT administrator will find it easier to manage multiple SyncBackPro profiles by using SBMS as their centralized console for backups.
 The low licensing cost of SBMS means it’s a breeze to integrate it for company wide deployment.